ARMmbed/mbed-client-linux-example/README.md

 ## Running and build instructions
 ### Review: building for two connection modes

+By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.

 You can use this example in two connection modes:

 - Non-secure mode.